|Teaching method||Contact hours|

 - practice geo-visualisation of single and multiple datasets;

 - transform visualisation results into web enabled information;

 - understand the network data model;

 - apply different types of network analysis;

 The course is strongly based on the blended learning concept.
 Besides there are (guest)lectures and feedback sessions.
-The concepts of network data, geo-visualization, network construction and analysis are practiced by different assignments making use of proprietary and open software tools.
+The concepts of geo-visualisation, network construction and analysis are practiced by different assignments making use of proprietary and open software tools.